nuitrcs/python-researchers-toolkit/README.md

 (https://www.youtube.com/playlist?list=PLQ176FUIyIUY5Ii58pzoZhS_3qIBL80nz)

+### Helpful Websites
+[Stack overflow](https://www.stackoverflow.com) lets you search on programming questions and read up-voted answers.
+Be aware that you may be reading old answers that do not apply to your version of python.

 ## Notes on the Python Scripts (from Matthew)

 Note that in the scripts I followed the convention from "Learn Python the Hard